ryan-barry-99/arm_robot_kinematics_cpp/ReadMe.md

 Find the Python version of this repository [here](https://github.com/ryan-barry-99/arm_robot_kinematics_py).

+Note: The C++ version of this repository is still in active development as I hash out some convergence issues with the Inverse Kinematics

 ## Features

 - **Forward Kinematics**: Compute the end-effector position and orientation based on joint parameters.